nikolaik/pyfinn/README.md

-Fetch real estate listing from finn.no and make available as JSON response.
-User agent is randomized for now.
+🏠 Fetch real estate listing from finn.no and make available as JSON response.

+Requests to finn.no uses a randomized user agent.
 The response data is cached (with redis).

 ## Try it out
-Hit the button below to create.
+Hit the button below to create your own.
 You need a free Heroku account.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/nikolaik/pyfinn/tree/master)